mmbman/Katagiri/index.md

 - [**Karma**](karma) (1980, 1987)
 - [**Lay Ordination Lectures**](lay-ordination) (1986)

 In particular, Katagiri Roshi gave many series of talks on the works of Zen Master Eihei Dōgen.
-Some of the series on fascicles of *Shōbōgenzō* or related works are:
+Some of the series on *Shōbōgenzō* or related works are:

 - [***Fukanzazengi*: Dogen's Universal Recommendation for Zazen**](fukanzazengi) (1979)
 - [***Genjōkōan***](genjokoan) (1987)